 Fort Lauderdale DUI Defense Attorney Grant Schwarz Explains how checkpoints can stop your holiday fun in its tracks.

 Concerts, festivals and holidays, especially holidays which involve a fair amount of drinking; like Thanksgiving and Christmas are among the most popular times the local police decide to set up DUI checkpoint stops throughout the South Florida Area.
 In my career I have handled dozens of cases involving DUI checkpoints.
-These arrests are very common in South Florida and it is important for you to know how to properly handle yourself if you are stopped at a DUI checkpoint in Miami, Fort Lauderdale and Palm Beach counties.
+These arrests are very common in South Florida and it is important for you to know how to properly handle yourself if you are stopped at a DUI checkpoint in Broward County.

 For those who don’t know what a DUI checkpoint is; a DUI checkpoint is also sometimes referred to as a Sobriety Point.
 There are three distinct phases in the DUI Checkpoint.
 The first is the “Funnel”.
 The funnel is a term used to describe the way officer’s use using traffic cones and other traffic control devices to narrow lanes of traffic down to one lane.
 Once a vehicle enters the funnel, cars are counted by the police officers monitoring the checkpoint.
 There will be a pre-determined method set up in the Operation Plan to select which vehicles will be stopped and interviewed by police.
 Depending on the flow of traffic, officers will select every other car to interview the driver if traffic is slow, or at bigger intervals if traffic has backed up.
 Once a vehicle has been selected, the officer will speak with the driver and ask some basic questions about where they are coming from or going, also will ask if the driver has consumed any alcohol that evening.